Frequently Asked Questions

 Staying home when ill is one of the best ways to reduce the spread of all illnesses, including COVID-19.

-Individuals with a temperature of 100.4 F or higher should always stay home until fever free for 24 hours without fever-reducing medication.
+Based on the current situation of COVID-19 in Dubuque County, the district has returned to its normal illness policy.
+Individuals with a temperature of 100.4 F or higher should always stay home until fever free for 24 hours without fever-reducing medication, and should be free of vomiting or diarrhea before returning to school.

 COVID-19 POSITIVE CASE / ISOLATION GUIDELINES

-- fever free for 24 hours (one full day) without fever-reducing medication.
+- The individual is fever free for 24 hours (one full day) without fever-reducing medication.

 CONTACT TRACING AND CASE NOTIFICATION